EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 - Escalations are delayed

 A more effective model is based on role-driven teams aligned to market coverage, supported by a defined daily duty workflow.
+The sections below walk through how to build it.

-Step-by-Step: EAMS Onboarding Checklist for MAHs
+Step-by-step: EAMS onboarding checklist for MAHs

-Step 1: Confirm OBP model and access path
+Confirm OBP model and access path

-As AMS is OBP-based, the initial step is to confirm which OBP(s) will grant MAH access and how the structure will be defined.EMVO explains the legal basis: EMVO does not have a direct legal relationship with MAHs, so OBPs manage MAH access.
+As AMS is OBP-based, the first step is to confirm which OBP will grant MAH access and how the structure will be defined.
+EMVO does not have a direct legal relationship with MAHs, so OBPs manage MAH access entirely.
+Key decisions at this stage include: how access will be coordinated with the OBP (internally or via external partners); whether teams will be structured by affiliate, market, or product family; and identification of the MAH administrator responsible for user lifecycle and governance.

-Step 2: Create users and define access governance
+Create users and define access governance

-Step 3: Build teams and assign markets correctly
+Build teams and assign markets correctly

+Team and market configuration is the most critical success factor in onboarding.
 Market assignment directly determines alert visibility.
 Users may belong to multiple teams with different market scopes, allowing flexibility when structured intentionally.
+See the recommended team structure in the section below.

 Recommended team structure for a scalable model

-Team | Primary purpose | Typical members | Markets |
+| Team | Primary purpose | Typical members | Markets |

-MAH Global Triage | Daily triage and ownership assignment | Serialization Ops, Alert Duty Officer | All active MAH markets |
+| MAH Global Triage | Daily triage and ownership assignment | Serialization Ops, Alert Duty Officer | All active MAH markets |

-Market Investigation Pods | Local procedure compliance and documentation | Affiliate QA, Local Supply Chain | 1 to 5 markets per pod |
+| Market Investigation Pods | Local procedure compliance and documentation | Affiliate QA, Local Supply Chain | 1 to 5 markets per pod |

-Packaging and CMO Response | Root cause on print and packaging execution | Packaging QA, CMO liaison | Markets supplied by that CMO |
+| Packaging and CMO Response | Root cause on print and packaging execution | Packaging QA, CMO liaison | Markets supplied by that CMO |

-EU Hub and IT Diagnostics | Connectivity, uploads, and systems evidence | IT integration lead | All markets (support role) |
+| EU Hub and IT Diagnostics | Connectivity, uploads, and systems evidence | IT integration lead | All markets (support role) |

-Quality Escalation | Suspected falsification handling and authority route | QA lead, Security | Markets as needed |
+| Quality Escalation | Suspected falsification handling and authority route | QA lead, Security | Markets as needed |

-Daily triage workflow (MAH)
+Daily triage workflow

 - Review new alerts by market and type

-- Assign ownership and SLA
+- Assign ownership and start the SLA clock

-Early evidence collection significantly reduces investigation time and operational impact.
+- Request evidence immediately where required -- early evidence collection significantly reduces investigation time and operational impact

 Escalation handling

-- Country and NMVO
+- Alert ID, country, and NMVO

-- GTIN, batch, expiry, serial (where applicable)
+- GTIN, batch, expiry, serial number (where applicable)

-- Alert type code
+- Alert type code and triage classification

 - Owner and timestamps (triage, response, closure)